patrickfrey/mewa/doc/typedb.md

 ### typedb:resolve_type
 Finds the matching type with the searched name and a context-type to derive from the context-type parameter with the shortest path (sum of reduction weights) of reductions selected by the _tagmask_ parameter.
-The returned list of reductions (2nd return value) have to be applied on the searched context-type instance to construct the instance of the context-type of the returned candidate types.
+The returned list of reductions (2nd return value) have to be applied on the searched context-type instance to construct the instance of the context-type of the returned candidate types (***).
 The returned list of candidates (3rd return value) has to be inspected by the client to find the best match.
 The current _scope-step_ defining the valid reduction candidates has been set with the last call of the setter [typedb::step](#step) or [typedb::scope](#scope).